entkit/entkit/readme.md

 ## Custom views

-On Ent-Refine every view of field is customizable for every type of layout.
+On entrefine every view of field is customizable for every type of layout.

 ### Special annotations
 1. View - *Forcing list and show views*